• 01616 966 229

 Healthwatch releases report of findings following two year analysis of home care services in England

-This case demonstrates the importance of determining whether you require registration with the CQC and the consequences of failing to do so.
 Where a provider is unsure whether they fall within the scope of CQC registration, it is vital that they obtain specialist legal advice to confirm their position before undertaking any potential regulated activity and in order to protect themselves from any unnecessary and potentially damaging criminal enforcement action by the CQC.
+The question of whether a provider falls within the scope of CQC registration can often be a complex question which requires an in-depth analysis of the legislation and guidance against the individual business’ set of circumstances.

 In order to reduce the likelihood of any criminal prosecution by the CQC, it is essential that providers ensure that they are appropriately registered with the CQC before carrying out any regulated activities.
-Where a provider has not done so, it is vital that they seek to remedy this immediately and cease all regulated activities pending a successful application for registration with the CQC.
+Where a provider has not done so, it is vital that they seek to remedy this immediately and if possible, cease all regulated activities pending a successful application for registration with the CQC.
 In the meantime, any responses to the CQC need to be carefully considered to avoid prejudicing a provider’s position further and to mitigate any potential action.

 If you require specialist advice about the scope of your CQC registration, or you are facing a criminal investigation or prosecution by the CQC, we have a team of experienced CQC solicitors who would be happy to assist you.
 Call our specialist CQC solicitors now on 0161 696 6250.